Poisoning the Inner Prediction Logic of Graph Neural Networks for Clean-Label Backdoor Attacks: Related Works

 \section{Related Works}

 \textbf{Graph Neural Networks.} Graph Neural Networks (GNNs) come into the spotlight due to their remarkable ability to model graph-structured data~\cite{chen2020simple, hamilton2017inductive, gcn, gasteiger2018predict, gat, wu2019simplifying}.
 Recently, many GNN models have been proposed to further improve GNN performance~\cite{dai2024comprehensive}.
 There are also works that tailored to address the fairness~\cite{dai2021say}, robustness~\cite{wang2023robust, dai2022towards}, and explainability~\cite{pope2019explainability, dai2021towards} challenge of GNNs.
 GNN models for heterophilous graphs are also designed~\cite{luan2022revisiting,zhang2019heterogeneous,lim2021large}.
-While the representational powers of GNN models have been well studied, their performance under diverse backdoor attacks has remained largely an open question~\cite{zhang2021backdoor}.
-Our analysis reveals that GNNs' vulnerability to backdoor attacks depends on whether their inner prediction logic is poisoned by the backdoor pattern.
-Based on this, we propose a novel framework that explicitly guides the model’s inner prediction logic to emphasize the injected triggers when predicting the poisoned nodes.
+While the representational powers of GNN models have been well studied, their performance under diverse backdoor attacks has remained an open question~\cite{zhang2021backdoor}.
+Our analysis reveals that GNNs' vulnerability to backdoor depends on whether their inner prediction logic is poisoned by the trigger pattern.
+Based on this, we propose a novel method that explicitly guides the model’s inner prediction logic to emphasize the injected triggers when predicting the target nodes.